neo-project/docs/en-us/white-paper.md

 }
 ```

-For more information on the consensus mechanism, please refer to the [AntShares consensus White Paper](https://www.antshares.org/Files/66c6773b.pdf)
+For more information on the consensus mechanism, please refer to the [NEO consensus White Paper](https://www.neo.org/Files/66c6773b.pdf)